 How Treatment Works

 Dental implants have a more involved process and treatment timeline than traditional restorative options.
-To begin your treatment, our doctors will evaluate your oral and overall health using a number of diagnostic scans.
+Your treatment will begin with an initial consultation.
+During this visit, our doctors will evaluate your oral and overall health using a number of diagnostic scans.
 These scans will allow your dentist to map the bone and tissues that can properly support dental implants.
 Some patients may require bone grafting if they have suffered from bone loss, or a sinus lift if the sinus has expanded after tooth loss.

 Rebuild Your Smile